okeefm/s3g/doc/gcode_protocol.markdown

 Parameters (none)

-## G21 - Programming in milimeters
-Instruct the machine that all distances are in milimeters.
-This command is ignored; the only coordinate system supported is mm.

-Registers (none)

-S3g Output (none)

-Parameters (none)

 ## G54 - Use coordinage system from G10 P0 (toolhead 0?)
 Consider all future positions to be offset by the values stored in the position register P0.